Louiseskinner01/project1-lskinner/README.md

 - **Monseratte:** Has been assigned as primary font which is the main font for the body.
 - **Pacifico:** Has been used for special headings to draw attention to partocular peices of content.
 - **Outfit:** Has been assigned as a secondary font for all other content.

+## User-stories

+- As a visitor, I want to browse available fitness programs that are free and easily accessible
+- As a visitor, I want to easily undestand what services and/or produducts are provided by FWL
+- As a user, I want to be able to book an online personal training session with a PT (e.g. strength, flexibility) so that I can have some guidance along my fitness journy
+- As a user, I want access to meal plans and nutritional advice so that I can support my fitness goals with proper diet
+- As a visitor, I want to see how the trainers teach so that I can choose a trainer who matches my goals
+- As a user, I want access to video demonstrations of exercises so that I can perform them correctly and avoid injury
+- As a user, I want to be able to register my details and have a member of FWL reach out to me to discuss their products and services in further detail
+- As a user, I would like to find health and wellbeing events
+- As a user, I would like to have access to juicing ideas and ingredients lists
+- As a user, I would like to easily find and follow FWL on all of their social media platforms
+- As a user, I would like to be kept up to date with the latest health and fitness trends

 ## Features
 ### Navigation
 The FWL website has a responsive navigation bar that utilises Boostrap 5 components.
 It has been customised to using the branding colours of FWL (which are Red, Black & White) to ensure the branding logo pops.
 The navbar has a simplistic approach, leaning into a clean and modernised look.
 The FWL company logo links to the bookings form where users can fill in their details and select from a list of reasons for contact.
 The booking form also features a text-box where the user can write additional information to be acompany the form.